Insurance Claims: AI Cuts Resolution Time 80%

 Scale of the Problem

-Industry data indicates that 8-15% of all submitted claims contain anomalies ranging from minor exaggeration to fully fabricated events.
-The Insurance Information Institute reports that fraud accounts for 5-10% of total claims costs in the US property and casualty market.
-In Europe, Insurance Europe estimates detected fraud at EUR 13 billion annually -- with the undetected portion estimated at two to three times that figure.
+Industry data indicates that 8-15% of all submitted claims contain anomalies.
+The Insurance Bureau of Canada estimates fraud at over CAD 2 billion annually -- with the undetected portion estimated at two to three times that figure.

 Common Fraud Types in Claims

 Fabricated reports.
-A police report or expert assessment is created from scratch using publicly available templates.
-The document looks legitimate but was never issued by the purported authority.
-Manual detection rate: under 30%.
+A police report or expert assessment created from publicly available templates.

 How AI Detects Fraud

-AI-powered document validation applies multiple detection layers simultaneously.
+AI-powered document validation applies multiple detection layers simultaneously: cross-document validation, pattern recognition, metadata analysis, and amount benchmarking.

 The combined detection rate for AI-powered fraud analysis reaches 91-96%, compared to 25-40% for manual review.
-False positive rates remain below 4%, preventing the alert fatigue that undermines manual screening programs.
-For a comprehensive breakdown of AI fraud detection techniques including pixel-level inspection and metadata forensics, see our article on how AI detects document fraud.
+For a comprehensive breakdown, see our article on how AI detects document fraud.

 ROI for an Insurer Processing 1,000 Claims per Month